red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/defining-flows.rst

     flow bot gesture $gesture
         await GestureBotAction(gesture=$gesture)

 We see that the '`main`' flow starts and waits for the flow '`bot express greeting`', which starts the two flows '`bot say`' and '`bot gesture`'.
 But the flow '`bot express greeting`' will only wait for '`bot say`' to finish and automatically stop '`bot gesture`' if it is still active.
 Now with our simple chat CLI this is a bit difficult to simulate, since both the `UtteranceBotAction` and `GestureBotAction` have no duration and will finish immediately.
-In an interactive system, where the bot actually speaks and uses e.g. animations for the gesture action this would take some time to finish.
-But we can also simulate this effect by using the `TimerBotAction` that will just introduce a specified delay:
+In an interactive system, where the bot actually speaks and uses, for example, animations for the gesture action, this would take some time to finish.
+We can also simulate this effect by using the `TimerBotAction` that will just introduce a specified delay:

 .. code-block:: colang
     :caption: flows/flow_hierarchy/main.co